Chhimba

-Chhimba are variously described as a caste community and a Sikh clan of India.
+Chhimba are variously described as a caste, community or a Sikh clan of India.

 Their traditional occupation in the Samba district of India was dying and hand-printing calico fabric.
 It was probably some of these people who moved to areas of Himachal Pradesh, where they created a somewhat different style of printing cloth that was much favoured by the Gaddi people of the region.